 “Once we get validation from customer advisory boards, a business case, and budgets in place, communication becomes much more frequent.”

-Similarly, Anna Shutko, Product Marketing Manager at Supermetrics also acknowledges the role of internal communication in facilitating a smooth product launch.
+Similarly, Anna Shutko, Brand Marketing Strategist at Supermetrics also acknowledges the role of internal communication in facilitating a smooth product launch.
 However, she communicates with necessary teams, rather than adopting a wholescale approach.

 “When we’re introducing a product to the roadmap and creating a go-to-market plan, we adopt different approaches depending on whether it’s a self-serve or sales assisted funnel.